 5. Broadcasting Services

-Chinsali has one (1) local Radio Station ‘Muchinga FM’.
+Chinsali has two (2) local Radio Stations namely ‘Muchinga FM’ and Delight Kwitonta FM.
 However, the District is also able to receive radio and television signals from Zambia National Broadcasting Corporation (ZNBC), Multichoice (DSTV), MUVI Television and Star Times.
 Currently, Chinsali is constructing its own radio and television studios for ZNBC.

 6. Health Facilities